High Risk (1981 film): Plot

-During a period of sluggish economy and high unemployment, four friends—Stone (James Brolin), Tony (Chick Vennera), Dan (Bruce Davison) and Rockney (Cleavon Little)—gather for a fishing trip.
+During a period of sluggish economy and high unemployment, four friends—Stone, Tony, Dan and Rockney—gather for a fishing trip.
 The weekend getaway is a cover: they are really planning to fly to Colombia to rob a drug lord.
-They meet with Clint (Ernest Borgnine), who supplies them with weapons and target practice.
+They meet with Clint, who supplies them with weapons and target practice.
 It becomes clear that with the exception of Stone, the men have no relevant training and are not taking the heist seriously.

 The men are flown to a jungle.
-Their target is Serrano (James Coburn), a sadistic drug lord who lives in a large villa.
+Their target is Serrano, a sadistic drug lord who lives in a large villa.
 The group observes Serrano, his staff and various visitors from a hidden vantage point.
 They discuss whether they would have the courage to actually kill someone, and what they will do with their share of the cash once they return home.
 They infiltrate the villa, capture Serrano and his lover, and force Serrano to reveal the combination to his safe.
 They escape from the villa with five million dollars in cash.
 They travel on foot through the jungle, eventually finding horses to buy.
 Believing that they have been successful, the men camp for the night and celebrate.
 They are unaware that they are being observed by a rebel tracker.

 When they wake the next day, Serrano’s men and the local military are approaching them in all-terrain vehicles and on horseback.
 They flee, but Tony and Rockney are captured by Serrano.
 Stone and Dan have to continue on foot and only escape their pursuers by leaping from a very high rope bridge.
 Serrano has Rockney beaten to force Tony to reveal the location of money.
 Knowing that Stone has his share of the cash and that they face better odds of escape in the open, Tony agrees to show them where the money is "hidden".